 And yet even in these cases, precise dates may matter little.
 It is really an exercise of considering the sequence in which you'll need to tackle major objectives, as much from a strategic standpoint as a technical one.
 Here the duration of each objective is like a stand-in for an effort estimate.
 It's the first indication of how complex you think an objective might be to tackle.

 That leads us to the ultimate goal of much multi-team planning.
-Once you’ve clarified your plans amongst the product team, you’ll need to communicate those plans to executives.
-With an objective-based timeline roadmap, you can share the product objectives you’ll be working on (and how they support company goals).
+Once you've clarified your plans within the product team, you'll need to communicate those plans to executives.
+With an objective-based timeline roadmap, you can share the product objectives you'll be working on (and how they support company goals).
 You can show what each team will be working on, over various time horizons, and in relation to key milestones.
 And you can indicate the cost of various objectives in terms of time/duration.
-It’s the ideal roadmap for making the case for more engineering resources, or to illustrate the tradeoffs that must be made to reach some milestone in time.
+It's the ideal roadmap for making the case for more engineering resources, or to illustrate the tradeoffs that must be made to reach some milestone in time.

 Release planning for the near future

-A final note on using timeline roadmaps when the future is uncertain
+Using timeline roadmaps when the future is uncertain

 Well, Agile product teams working in complex environments have no choice but to plan.
 Those plans may be subject to change, but the very act of planning helps clarify the strategy, think through dependencies, quantify risks, and loop in potential collaborators.
 Plans get the ball rolling.